onyx-and-iris/voicemeeter-rb/README.md

 ### Logging

-To enable logs set an environmental variable `LOG_LEVEL` to the appropriate level.
+To enable logs set an environmental variable `VM_LOG_LEVEL` to the appropriate level.

 example in powershell: